Are you looking to be more physically active?

 A stronger heart can pump more blood out with every beat, which increases the efficiency and resilience of your cardiovascular system.

-This can help reduce the risk of stroke and other heart issues.
+This can help reduce your risk of stroke and other heart issues.

 2. It Relieves Stress And Anxiety